Gekuro/uni-mgr-api/README.md

 ## Authentication & Authorization

 Registering accounts which are able to receive JWT tokens from the API is done within the GQL paradigm. `Account`s are able to be created only for `UUID`s which already have a `Person`.
 Check out `./schema/accounts.gql` for more detail.
+The expected course of behavior is to create `Person` objects for each new student/professor/hire and then issue accounts to them by the administrator.

 ### Persons and Accounts